15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/femalelivingspace/comments/1dofy4k/any_tips_on_how_to_improve_my_tiny_apartment/

-Some living rooms are basically hallways with furniture.
-This narrow space makes the most of its awkward proportions through smart furniture choices and placement.
+Some living rooms are basically hallways that someone optimistically decided to call a room.
+This narrow space makes the most of its awkward proportions through smart furniture choices instead of just giving up and crying.

 Decorative Wall Panels with Sectional Placement